-- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer and Company Secretary has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira receives a base salary of \$215,000 per annum, plus statutory superannuation entitlements. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 900,000 Employee Options and 105,549 unexpired Performance Rights - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
+- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer and Company Secretary has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira receives a base salary of \$215,000 per annum, plus statutory superannuation entitlements. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 883,334 unexpired Performance Rights in lieu of salaries reduced for 6 months. - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
 The Board determines a percentage of base salary that may be payable to Mr. Ferreira on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.